 Calling gastro-intestinal illness “flu” creates a lot of confusion, as the true “flu,” or Influenza, is actually a respiratory virus, which only occasionally includes some gastro intestinal symptoms, particularly in young children.

-Primarily, the symptoms include nausea, vomiting and diarrhea, although not everyone has all three.
+Symptoms include nausea, vomiting and diarrhea, although not everyone has all three.
 Body aches, headaches, and low-grade fevers are reported by some but not all.
 High fevers and blood in the stool are not usually seen in Noro-like illness.

 For most healthy individuals, these viral gastrointestinal illnesses can be very miserable but non-life threatening.
 Most people recover from these infections without medical attention, but it can be more serious in the elderly, the very young, and those with compromised immune systems.
 The illness lasts from a couple of hours to as long as three days, and most recover in 24 hours or less.
 Some people have trouble keeping adequately hydrated during bouts of gastroenteritis, and may require medical attention to provide adequate replacement fluids.

 Usually noroviruses are caused by ingesting food or water contaminated with the virus.
 Virus that is present in the vomit or stool of an infected person can be spread to others in food or water or on contaminated surfaces.
-Note: Norovirus, and certain other viruses can survive freezing temperatures, therefore can live in ice.
-It is important to treat ice like you treat food: keep it clean and free of germs and viruses!!
-Do not dip hands or personal containers into ice chests and ice dispensers.

 The best way to prevent dehydration is to drink plenty of liquids.
 Oral rehydration fluids are the most helpful for severe dehydration.
 (Think sports drinks, Gatorade, pedialyte, etc.) But other drinks without caffeine or alcohol can help with mild dehydration.
 However, these drinks may not replace important nutrients and minerals that are lost due to vomiting and diarrhea.
 If in doubt, contact your medical provider.